-Day 1 Darwin/Litchfield/Mary River: Leaving Darwin, we journey south to the beautiful Litchfield National Park where we visit waterfalls that flow all year round.
+Day 1 Darwin/Litchfield/Mary River: Leaving Darwin, journey south to the beautiful Litchfield National Park where you will visit waterfalls that flow all year round.
 Litchfield National Park is well deserving of all its hype and the perfect place to soak up the tranquility of the tropics.
-We explore Florence Falls, Wangi Falls and Buley Rockholes.
+Explore Florence Falls, Wangi Falls and Buley Rockholes.
 Enjoy a picnic lunch, stroll through steamy rainforests and cool off with a dip in one of Litchfield's picture perfect swimming holes.
-We finish the day in the spectacular Mary River Wetlands where the exotic birds are not the only wildlife to see.
+Finish the day in the spectacular Mary River Wetlands where the exotic birds are not the only wildlife to see.
 Keep a watch for lurking crocodiles on an afternoon wildlife cruise.
-Enjoy an outback Aussie pub meal before climbing into your bed for a well-earned rest at our Mary River region camping spot.
+Enjoy an outback Aussie pub meal before climbing into your bed for a well-earned rest at a Mary River region camping spot.

-Day 2 Mary River/Kakadu: Today we head to Kakadu National Park, World Heritage listed for its stunning natural features and for being the centre of the world's oldest living culture.
+Day 2 Mary River/Kakadu: Head to Kakadu National Park, World Heritage listed for its stunning natural features and for being the centre of the world's oldest living culture.
 Discover ancient Aboriginal rock art at Ubirr before climbing to the top of a rocky lookout for fabulous views over the Nardab floodplain.
 Don’t forget to bring your camera!
-Next we head to Maguk (Barramundi Gorge) where the hike is rewarded with a reviving swim in the plunge pools.
-Tonight we stay at our permanent camp in Kakadu National Park.
+Next stop is Maguk (Barramundi Gorge) where the hike is rewarded with a reviving swim in the plunge pools.
+Tonights accommodation is at a permanent camp in Kakadu National Park.